Pentadiene: Biochemistry

+Drying and rancidification

+Fats containing 1,4-pentadiene groups are drying oils, i.e. film-forming liquids suitable as paints.
+One practical consequence is that polyunsaturated fatty acids have poor shelf life owing to their tendency toward autoxidation, leading, in the case of edibles, to rancidification.
+Metals accelerate the degradation.

 Organometallic chemistry

 In organometallic chemistry, the pentadienyl anion is a ligand, the acyclic analogue of the more-common cyclopentadienyl anion.
 The pentadienyl anion is generated by deprotonation of pentadiene.
 A number of complexes are known, including bis(pentadienyl) iron, Fe(C5H7)2, the "open" analog of ferrocene.
 Only few pentadienyl complexes feature simple C5H7 ligands.
 More common is the dimethyl derivative 2,4-Me2C5H5.
 Additionally, many pentadienyl ligands are cyclic, being derived from the addition of hydride to η6-arene complexes or hydride abstraction from cyclohexadiene complexes.

 The first pentadienyl complex to be reported was derived from protonolysis of a complex of pentadienol: